cse232msu/cse232msu.github.io/help_room.md

 ## Schedule

+TBD

 <!-- Monday | 6:00pm to 8:00pm (EST)
 Tuesday | 6:00pm to 8:00pm (EST)
 Wednesday | 6:00pm to 8:00pm (EST)
 Thursday | 6:00pm to 8:00pm (EST)
-Friday | 6:00pm to 8:00pm (EST) -->
+Friday | 6:00pm to 8:00pm (EST)
-Monday | TBD
-Tuesday | TBD
-Wednesday | TBD
-Thursday | TBD
-Friday | TBD
-Saturday | No help room
-Sunday | No help room

-Help rooms are not offered during weekends or public holidays.
+Help rooms are not offered during weekends or public holidays. -->

 ---